Wira Gardiner: Public service

 Gardiner's public service career spanned 38 years from 1983 to 2021.
 During that time he was founding director of the Waitangi Tribunal, the founding (and only) General Manager of the Iwi Transition Agency and the founding chief executive of the Ministry of Māori Development (Te Puni Kokiri).
 He was also National Director of Civil Defence, chair of Te Mangai Paho, and deputy chairman of Te Ohu Kaimoana, the trust responsible for advancing the interests of iwi in the development of fisheries.
 He was the fourth ministerial appointee to the council of Te Wananga o Aotearoa, and deputy chair of council at Te Whare Wananga o Awanuiarangi.

 Gardiner was chair of the Tertiary Education Commission from May 2010 to July 2012.
 On 1 July 2009, Gardiner was appointed to the board of the Museum of New Zealand Te Papa Tongarewa, and the following year, he was named as board chair.

 Gardiner was appointed acting chief executive of Oranga Tamariki in 2021 following the resignation of Gráinne Moss, in an attempt to restore confidence in the agency following the 2019 controversy over the uplifting of Māori babies from their families.

+Political career

+Gardiner was a member of the National Party and for a period chaired the party's Wellington Central electorate committee.
+In 1984, he stood for selection in the East Cape electorate after Duncan MacIntyre retired.
+Unsuccessful, he tried again ahead of the 1987 general election and was selected.
+At the election he was defeated by the incumbent Labour Party MP Anne Fraser.